Kiran7007/Interview-Preparation/docs/jpmorgan.md

 ## Unit vs instrumentation vs UI tests

-### Unit

-Fast, JVM-based, business logic/ViewModel/use case.
+- `Unit` - Fast, JVM-based, business logic/ViewModel/use case.
+It runs on the JVM and are fast because they don't require a device/emulator.

-### Instrumentation

-Runs on Android environment and is useful for framework/integration behavior.
+- `Instrumentation` - Runs on Android environment and is useful for framework/integration behavior.

-### UI

-Verifies actual user interaction and UI behavior.
+- `UI` - Verifies actual user interaction and UI behavior.

-## What is Unit Testing in Android?
-Unit testing is the practice of testing individual components or functions in isolation to ensure they behave correctly.
-- In Android, we typically use JUnit for unit testing.
-- Unit tests run on the JVM and are fast because they don't require a device/emulator.

 ---